gautemo/Gaute-Meek-Olsen/src/today-i-learned/android-bitmap-efficient.md

 title: Loading Bitmaps Efficiently
 date: 2019-08-12
 category: Android
+description: Using Glide for more efficient image handling.
 ---

 If you are dealing with loading many bitmaps, chances are you will create a laggy app.
 To avoid this don't do the bitmap work on the UI thread.
 Today I learned there is a library called [Glide](https://github.com/bumptech/glide) which does the work for you.